-Getting the right clippers is essential for perfecting your fading technique.
+Choosing the right clippers is essential for perfecting your fading technique.
 You need to have a good selection of guards so you can easily blend different hair lengths.

 Another feature you need to look out for is an easily adjustable lever that allows you to open and close the blade smoothly.
-A cordless clipper will make the job easier too, while a powerful motor will allow you to work with the highest precision.
+A cordless clipper will make the job easier, too, while a powerful motor will allow you to work with the highest precision.

 Clipper with comb guard

 For the majority of the skin fade, you will be using a clipper.
 You will need to change the comb guard as you set out your guidelines, opening and closing the lever as required to blend them as you go.

 An open blade cuts longer, while a fully closed blade cuts as close as possible.
 Use both to create a seamless transition between each guideline, being careful with a closed blade to avoid blockiness.
 The Wahl 5-Star Cordless Senior Clipper Kit is a great option for skin fade haircuts.
 With a powerful motor and high blade speed, the battery holds up to 70 minutes of runtime to allow you to do your best work.

 The adjustable thin profile blade allows for the ultimate precision.
 In addition, this clipper comes with ten comb attachments, taking you from grades 1 – 8, plus 0.5 and 1.5.
 The Andis Master Cordless is another solid recommendation to create effortless skin fades.

 To bald out the hair at the baseline, you will need a foil shaver to get the closest result.
 The Andis TS-1 Copper Edition Shaver is ideal for this as it has staggered blades to allow you to get as close to the skin as possible.